massiveart/MassiveSearchBundle/Resources/docs/index.rst

-SuluSearchBundle
+MassiveSearchBundle
 ================

-The SuluSearchBundle provides an abstraction for search engine libraries.
+The MassiveSearchBundle provides an abstraction for search engine libraries.

 By default it is configured to use the Zend Lucene library, which must be installed (see the ``suggests`` and ``require-dev`` sections in `composer.json`